- Connected During COVID-19

 MBC has two kinds of groups: discipleship groups and community groups.

 Discipleship groups help every member do three things: care for one another like a family, grow to become more like Jesus, and make disciples locally and globally.
 They typically meet 2-4 times a month.
 During the first hour, some of them eat dinner and catch up on life.
 They might also spend some time talking about last week’s sermon and what God is doing in their lives.
 During the second hour, they might break into smaller groups of 3 or 4 people of the same gender to talk and pray more specifically.
 If MBC is your home church, we encourage you to join a discipleship group so that you get the full experience of a local church.
-If you’re interested in joining a group, we invite you to attend Starting Point.
+If you’re interested in joining a group, we invite you to attend Starting Point (we’re looking forward to resuming this class when we’re able to meet together again.)

 Community groups are every other kind of group.
 We highly recommend joining a discipleship group, because they will provide a full local church experience, and we can care for you in those relationships, however great things happen in community groups too.
 That said, we encourage you to make community groups a supplement to your discipleship group, not a substitute for a discipleship group.
 To see a full listing of community groups, look through this month’s Ministry Directory.